Several Gun Laws Go into Effect in Texas

 Texas is considered one of the most firearm-friendly states in the country.
 While you do not need a permit to carry a shotgun or rifle, you must obtain a permit for concealed and open carry of a handgun.

-If you have been charged with a firearm crime in Fort Worth, contact The Clark Law Firm today at (817) 435-4970 and request a free case evaluation.
+If you have been charged with a firearm crime in Fort Worth, contact The Clark Law Firm today at (817) 435-4970 and request a complimentary case evaluation.